norlab/LIS-546-SPR2021/_assignments/04_assignment_users_and_uses.md

 Here is an example that can help clarify the way that user stories are assembled for the protocol: https://rochellelundy.gitbooks.io/r3-recycling-repository/content/r3Recycling/protocolReport/userCommunity.html

-### Use Cases (Best Practices)
-Another way to begin gathering information about users and their expectations for data are through use cases.
-As you read in week 5 for class the W3C has developed a template for conducting use cases for data on the web best practices.
-This exercise asks you to use that template to investigate best practices for data and repositories that are relevant to your quarter protocols.

-The simple steps to follow:
+## Protocol Deliverable

+**Here’s how to begin:**
-- Read the Data on the Web Use Cases & Requirements (as part of your weekly reading) https://www.w3.org/TR/dwbp-ucr
+1. Re-read the Data on the Web Use Cases & Requirements from Week 2
+2. Describe the audience for your data topic.
-- Identify a data collection published on the web that is relevant to your protocol.
+3. Identify a dataset or collection published on the web that is relevant to your protocol.
+4. Develop a use case for one of your users.

+**Here’s what to turn in:**
+- A description of the potential users or audience your have identified for your data.
+You can format this in the way that makes the most sense for your project - it might be a paragraph or a table or a list.
+- Indicate which user you chose for this assignment.
+- Indicate the dataset or data collection that you are using for this assignment.
+You should provide the following:
-- Develop a Use Case following the DWBP outline.
+    - a link to the data

-**Protocol Deliverable**
-Your should begin with a brief 3-5 sentence overview of the data, publisher, and the relevance to your quarter project.
-Additionally, your report might include the following:
+    - a 3-5 sentence overview of the data, publisher, and the relevance to your project

-- Elements that characterize the data available (or at least published in summary form) on the web: Domains served by the data; Obligation / Motivation for publishing the data; Potential ways that the domains will use the data; Quality (this will vary – we’ll discuss in class); Lineage (provenance); Size; Type / Format; Rate of Change; Lifespan; Potential audiences.
+    - Elements that characterize the data available such as: Domains served by the data; Obligation / Motivation for publishing the data; Potential ways that the domains will use the data; Quality (this will vary – we’ll discuss in class); Lineage (provenance); Size; Type / Format; Rate of Change; Lifespan; Potential audiences.
-- Positive aspects of the published data.
-- Negative aspects of the published data.
-- Challenges that will face data publishers, users, or meeting best practices over time.
+    - Assessment of the data including positive aspects of the published data, negative aspects of the published data, challenges that will face data publishers, users, or meeting best practices over time.
 See: https://www.w3.org/TR/dwbp-ucr/#general-challenges
-- Requirements for DWBP: Select two requirements for your data source, and justify why this is a requirement (~3 sentences) (See: https://www.w3.org/TR/dwbp-ucr/#requirements-1
+- And finally, requirements for Data on the Web Best Practices: Select two requirements for your data source, and justify why these are requirements (~3 sentences) (See: https://www.w3.org/TR/dwbp-ucr/#requirements-1

+For your final deliverable you will be doing this for each of your users, but in a more truncated fashion.
+You won’t need to include overviews and assessments of each dataset for each user.